 Not only is eating this way delicious, but it will also help you to consume less sugar and fewer preservatives, as well as help you to lose weight.

 5. It prevents chronic diseases

 Diabetes, Alzheimer’s, and cardiovascular disease are just a few of the chronic conditions that decrease statistically when compared to a population who does not stick to a Mediterranean diet.

-The plant-based food plan with a breakdown of 50 percent produce, 25 percent protein and 25 percent whole grain offers a balanced approach that goes along with what dieticians have recommended all along.
+The plant-based food plan with a breakdown of 50 percent produces, 25 percent protein, and 25 percent whole-grain offers a balanced approach that goes along with what dieticians have recommended all along.

-Dr. John Pierce, a specialist in wellness, preventative medicine, testosterone replacement therapy and hormone replacement therapy, focuses his practice on the latest and most innovative age management therapies to provide patients with optimal health.
-Since 1998, the center has specialized in cutting-edge therapies, which includes the supplementation of DHEA, testosterone, pregnenolone, estrogen, progesterone, melatonin, and thyroid to maintain hormonal balance.
+Dr. John Pierce, a specialist in wellness, preventative medicine, testosterone replacement therapy, and hormone replacement therapy, focuses his practice on the latest and most innovative age management therapies to provide patients with optimal health.
+Since 1998, the center has specialized in cutting-edge therapies, which include the supplementation of DHEA, testosterone, pregnenolone, estrogen, progesterone, melatonin, and thyroid to maintain hormonal balance.